Learn About the Various Vein Conditions

 - Enlarged, engorged vein or veins in the leg

 - Changes in skin color

 - Exercise intolerance

 Varicose veins occur when valves within a vein are not working properly and interrupt blood from flowing back to the heart.
 These large, sometimes twisted, raised veins are usually found bulging from the leg’s surface.
 Varicose veins can be painful and ache, especially if you are standing for long periods of time.
 Sometimes varicose veins point to more serious circulatory problems or health issues.

 Not all varicose vein sufferers have visible signs of problems on the surface of the skin, the veins can be hidden deep within the leg.
 While some people experience no symptoms, others suffer from pain, swollen legs, discoloration, leg fatigue, burning and restless legs.

-Major treatments for varicose veins are radiofrequency ablation, phlebectomy and sclerotherapy – all procedures offered at North Georgia Vein & Wellness.
+Major treatments for varicose veins are radiofrequency ablation, phlebectomy and sclerotherapy – all procedures offered at North Georgia Vein & Aesthetics.
 To discover which procedure is right for you or to see if you are possibly at risk for other circulatory problems, contact our medical team for a complimentary ultrasound screening.